Fun and Easy New Year’s Eve Celebration Ideas for Families

 You can also craft these countdown clocks by Buggy & Buddy with your kids and adjust the time if your family doesn’t plan on staying up until midnight.
 My personal favorite is designing a Wishing Wand by Life Over C’s to discuss some sweet wishes you and your little twinkling stars can hope for in the new year.

-Once your child is in the toddler age, games are fair game for celebrations.
+Once your child is in the toddler age, games are a good go-to for celebrations.
 I love infusing some competition into a celebration to add some spark to family time.
 Playing these Minute to Win It Games by Family Education guarantees some great times for all, plus they include supplies you likely have on hand—no need to buy anything new!

 Consider the classic bingo game but make it New Year’s themed by using this New Year’s Bingo created by Kristen Duke Photography.
 You can’t go wrong when choosing the oldie but goodie board games like Twister and Charades, which never disappoint and always bring smiles to a gathering.